CS601-F15/labs/specifications/lab1.md

 For Lab 1, you are required to implement a *subset* of the methods in the class `cs601.yelpapp.data.YelpStore`.
 You must implement a default constructor, and the methods `addUser`, `addReview`, `addBusiness`, `toString`, and `printToFile`.

-:warning: *You may not make any modifications to the API or the test cases provided.*
+:warning: You may not make any modifications to the API or the test cases provided.

+:warning: The only third-party library you may use for this project is [JSON Simple](https://code.google.com/p/json-simple/).
+The jar file required to use JSON Simple is already provided for you in the `lib` directory of the CS601Labs project on github.

 You do *not* need to implement the get methods of `YelpStore` for Lab 1.